 Whether it’s in your living room over a few glasses of wine or at your favorite local restaurant, a group outing with your friends can be therapeutic.
 Girl’s nights include stimulating conversation, bonding, and always some good laughs.

-In closing, friendships become invaluable during a divorce, and when you really meet those special ones, their loyalty and support will give you a whole new sense of hope and happiness.
+In closing, if you feel like you have no friends after divorce or during divorce, friendships are right around the corner with Friendable!
+When you really meet those special ones, their loyalty and support will give you a whole new sense of hope and happiness.

 Friendable is a new app (which is free, by the way) that helps you make new friends and meet new people who share the same interests as you.
 With events in your area, meet up groups and the ability to chat with others, Friendable makes it easy by allowing you to use your location to help find people nearby!
 Learn more or download right now!
 Friendable.com